 Sixth of the Judge Hardy series.
 Judge James K. Hardy is brought the fabulous news from attorney George Irving, that he could be the heir to 2 million dollars.
 In order to claim the ...
 See full summary »

 With his high school graduation behind him, Andy Hardy decides that as an adult, it's time to start living his life.
 Judge Hardy had hoped that his son would go to college and study law, ...
 See full summary »

 Andy is going to Wainwright College as did his father.
 He sees a pretty blonde on the train and he is alternately winked at or slapped every time he sees her.
 Andy is clueless.
 On the train...
 See full summary »

 Andy Hardy is about to graduate from high school and thinks he's pretty big stuff, so he hires a secretary, Kathryn Land.
 Kathryn and Polly Benedict, Andy's girlfriend, help him pass his ...
 See full summary »

-This film received its initial television showing in New York City Saturday 31 August 1957 on WCBS (Channel 2); in San Francisco it was first telecast 2 June 1958 on KGO-TV (Channel 7); its first telecast in Los Angeles did not take place until 8 February 1959 on KTTV (Channel 11).
+This film received its initial television showing in Philadelphia Sunday 16 June 1957 on WFIL (Channel 6), followed in Los Angeles 1 August 1957 on KTTV (Channel 11) and New York City Saturday 31 August 1957 on WCBS (Channel 2); in San Francisco it was first telecast 2 June 1958 on KGO (Channel 7); its first telecast in Los Angeles did not take place until 8 February 1959 on KTTV (Channel 11).
 See more »

 Was this review helpful to you?